 Steps to Fix Error “MapiExceptionCallFailed: Unable to mount database. (hr=0x80004005, ec=-515)”

-Step 1: Check Database
+Step 1: Check the Database State

-To check the database state, you can run the following command in PowerShell as an administrator,
+To check the database state, you can run the following command in PowerShell as an administrator:

 eseutil /mh "PATH TO EDB FILE\Database.EDB”

-Step 2: Repair Database
+Step 2: Perform Database Recovery (Soft Recovery)

 Step 3: Check Database Logs